DaveEveritt/decision-maker/README.md

 ## TO DO

-- [ ] trap for NaN when only one slider
 - [ ] untangle and abstract choiceYtotal and choiceNtotal calculations
 - [ ] enable deletion of reasons
 - [ ] update Open Graph Protocol image